+Allied Healthcare is proud to promote inclusion, diversity and equality.
 We are committed to ensuring that our colleagues are treated equally and fairly, with all having the same opportunities to thrive and earn what they deserve without bias.
 The experience of collating this report has been very beneficial in helping us to identify where we stand when looking at gender pay.
 Although the results discussed are very positive, we understand that we can always improve and we will strive to do so.
-We confirm that the information and data reported is accurate as of the snapshot date 5 April 2017.

 This summary is based on data for over 8000 employees who received pay/bonus during the relevant reporting period for gender pay gap reporting.
 Around 81% of these employees are client facing colleagues whilst the remaining 19% make up our branch operations and head office support functions.

 We have a very strong female representation at Allied Healthcare.
 Women represent 87% of the total reported workforce.

 When looking at the gender pay gap as a median and a mean average our results are very positive.
 The averages show that there is only a very small gap in the average earnings of men and women at Allied Healthcare.
 As of April 2018, the median gap was 2% and the mean gap was also 2%.
 This compares very favourably with the national averages of 18.4% for the median gap and 17.4% for the mean gap.

 This compares very well with the other companies in our sector with many having a much wider gap.